xockcin/shopper/NOTES.md

 The first thing I did was to copy and paste cart-context.js into a new file called market-context.js, which will be similar but not the same.
 The market context does not need a total value, just an item array and methods for adding and removing items.
 Then I will model the Market Provider on the Cart Provider.

 It's going well so far, but I just realized that I'm going to end up with two provider wrappers.
 I don't want to end up in the Wrapper Valley of Doom!
 I suppose that's one reason why people use Redux.

+Now it works!

+Now I should be able to remove the item from the market list.
+Ultimately the best solution would be to let people edit the item, or be able to select from multiple possible prices, but I can do that later.

+Ok, now the tricky thing is that, if I'm going to remove the market items, then they need to have ids.
+The hard-coded ones have ids, of course, but if I'm going to make it so that people can add their own custom items, I'll need to add a feature to give the items ids automatically.

+Actually, I'm thinking it might be easier to just go ahead and implement market item editing.

+So what that would look like is another form, like the ItemAdd form (which, I should call it that, now that there will be two item forms), which will appear in the space of the item when you click the edit button.

+I suppose the best way to do it would be simply to add another action type to my reducer.

+I'm realizing this is actually kind of tricky.
+Because what the action creator needs to do is return a new version of the items array with one of its values updated.
+The best way might be with map.
+But I also need to figure out what sort of payload I'm passing into the function.
+All surprisingly complicated!

+And for something that is not a core feature.
+I have barely even begun to think about the actual meat of the project, which is the part when you save use the data contained in the itemized receipts.
+I need to take a break - will come back to this sometime soon.